-- 1) Refer to the general design standards and guidelines in 14.1.2.1 General. - 2) Non-structural installations

-- 1) are strongly recommended whenever practical, since they - 1) minimize the number of penetrations, curbs or sleepers necessary for structural securement. - 2) eliminate possible weak points in the membrane assembly, where a leak may occur. - 3) avoid dedicated mechanical drainage. - 4) simplify removal of materials when membrane repairs are required. - 2) must be placed on an appropriate protection layer or supported by pedestals, pavers or other means of distributing weight and point loading. - 3) may be placed on a Conventionally Insulated Roof provided the insulation in the roof assembly is capable of supporting all anticipated dead loads, live loads and point loads (see 14.1.2.1 (1)). - 3) A structural concrete planter or water feature that is - 1) cast-in-place should be constructed on a pre-curb that is continuously waterproofed as part of the primary roof membrane and waterproofed independently of the primary roof membrane. - 2) pre-cast must be secured to - 1) a pre-curb that is continuously waterproofed as part of the primary roof membrane. - 2) structural supports that are waterproofed in keeping with the Standards in 11 PENETRATIONS and DRAINS. - 4) When concrete walls or structures are constructed without a pre-curb, all concrete surfaces must be fully and continuously enveloped with the primary roof membrane.
-See also 1.6 (8). - 5) Pre-curbs must be - 1) at least 100 mm (4") in height above the water plane of the highest adjacent roof assembly (see Construction Detail D1.7.6-5 Curbs & Sleepers (Pre-curb for Planters)). - 2) completely enveloped with fully adhered acceptable membrane flashing (including all faces of drainage knock-outs). - 3) properly waterproofed around dowels with a 2-part reinforced liquid membrane flashing. - 6) When a structural planter adjoins a Protected Membrane Roof Assembly, the planter design must include either of the following options for drainage: - 1) a plumbed mechanical drain that - 1) incorporates a debris guard and maintenance access. - 2) extends above the top surface of the growing media at least 50 mm (2"). - 2) drainage knock-outs in the pre-curb wall, which should be wide enough to allow for the free flow of water over or past of the membrane flashing plies. - 7) When a structural planter adjoins a conventionally insulated roof assembly, only a plumbed mechanical drain is permissible. - 8) A design review is advisable when a structural water features incorporates penetrations for wiring, lights or other submerged features. - 9) Tiles or other architectural finishes may be applied to the waterproofing membrane, subject to a written Variance from the RoofStar Guarantee administration and approval by the membrane manufacturer. - 10) Drains, re-circulation inlets and outlets used in water features must include clamping rings and must be sealed to the membrane assembly. - 11) When a leak detection system is specified, or required, only non-ferrous metal drains may be used. - 12) Drain connections to internal piping must be made with mechanical compression type seals only.
+- 1) Refer to the general design standards and guidelines in 14.1.2.1 General. - 2) Non-structural installations - 1) are strongly recommended whenever practical, since they - 1) minimize the number of penetrations, curbs or sleepers necessary for structural securement. - 2) eliminate possible weak points in the membrane assembly, where a leak may occur. - 3) avoid dedicated mechanical drainage. - 4) simplify removal of materials when membrane repairs are required. - 2) must be placed on an appropriate protection layer or supported by pedestals, pavers or other means of distributing weight and point loading. - 3) may be placed on a Conventionally Insulated Roof provided the insulation in the roof assembly is capable of supporting all anticipated dead loads, live loads and point loads (see 14.1.2.1 (1)). - 3) A structural concrete planter or water feature that is - 1) cast-in-place should be constructed on a pre-curb that is continuously waterproofed as part of the primary roof membrane and waterproofed independently of the primary roof membrane. - 2) pre-cast must be secured to - 1) a pre-curb that is continuously waterproofed as part of the primary roof membrane. - 2) structural supports that are waterproofed in keeping with the Standards in 11 PENETRATIONS and DRAINS. - 4) When concrete walls or structures are constructed without a pre-curb, all concrete surfaces must be fully and continuously enveloped with the primary roof membrane.
+See also 1.6 (8). - 5) Pre-curbs must be - 1) at least 100 mm (4") in height above the water plane of the highest adjacent roof assembly (see Construction Detail D1.7.6-5 Curbs & Sleepers (Pre-curb for Planters)). - 2) completely enveloped with fully adhered acceptable membrane flashing (including all faces of drainage knock-outs). - 3) properly waterproofed around dowels in their final position with either of the following: - 1) a 2-component catalyzed polymethyl methacrylate (PMMA) reinforced liquid membrane flashing system. - 2) two cured coats of an Accepted polyurethane or silicon-based single-component liquid flashing system.
+See 11.3.3.1 General for application standards. - 6) When a structural planter adjoins a Protected Membrane Roof Assembly, the planter design must include either of the following options for drainage: - 1) a plumbed mechanical drain that - 1) incorporates a debris guard and maintenance access. - 2) extends above the top surface of the growing media at least 50 mm (2"). - 2) drainage knock-outs in the pre-curb wall, which should be wide enough to allow for the free flow of water over or past of the membrane flashing plies. - 7) When a structural planter adjoins a conventionally insulated roof assembly, only a plumbed mechanical drain is permissible. - 8) A design review is advisable when a structural water features incorporates penetrations for wiring, lights or other submerged features. - 9) Tiles or other architectural finishes may be applied to the waterproofing membrane, subject to a written Variance from the RoofStar Guarantee administration and approval by the membrane manufacturer. - 10) Drains, re-circulation inlets and outlets used in water features must include clamping rings and must be sealed to the membrane assembly. - 11) When a leak detection system is specified, or required, only non-ferrous metal drains may be used. - 12) Drain connections to internal piping must be made with mechanical compression type seals only.